 This article discussed some of the basic concepts of a neural network in deep learning.
 We saw with examples what an epoch is and what a batch and batch size are.
 We also discussed what stochastic gradient descent is.
 These are some of the key terms that provide the foundation for diving into the vast and exciting world of deep learning and machine learning.

 With an understanding of these basics, you can find yourself better prepared for your dream machine learning job interview or further yourself into gaining higher-level machine learning knowledge through advanced courses.
-Simplilearn's Post Graduate Program in AI and Machine Learning, co-sponsored by Purdue University and IBM, is a great course for working professionals with a programming background to boost their careers.
+Simplilearn's Post Graduate Program in AI and Machine Learning, is a great course for working professionals with a programming background to boost their careers.